Yasashari/C4-contest/Asymmetry.md

 https://github.com/code-423n4/2023-03-asymmetry/blob/main/contracts/SafEth/derivatives/Reth.sol#[L91,L101]

-Here you can see that deadline parameter has not been defined so that it could finnaly revert the swap.
+Here you can see that deadline parameter has not been defined so that it could finally revert the swap.

 ## Tools Used